Photo Credit:

 If Black Friday is your biggest sale day of the year, why not go all-in?
 Cult skincare brand Glossier does this brilliantly by having only one website sale yearly — around Black Friday.

 The fact that this is the only time make-up lovers can nab their favorite products at a discounted rate makes the sale a newsworthy event in and of itself.
-Widely followed publications like Teen Vogue and Cosmopolitan started covering the Glossier sale back in September, speculating about what would be discounted and what products they hoped to nab.
+Widely followed publications like Elle and Glamour started covering the big event several weeks early, and the r/glossier subreddit is already buzzing with chatter.

 4. Make your sale invite-only